 Downtown Bentonville Inc. is the organizer of First Friday, the Bentonville Farmers Market, and the annual Christmas Parade.

-In addition to those larger events, it has started hosting several new ones this year that are smaller in scale.
+In addition to those large events, it has started hosting several new ones this year that are smaller in scale.

 It all began with Chess Club, a delightfully simple event that launched in May.
 It’s hosted on Wednesdays from 5 to 7 p.m.
 A few folding tables with chess boards are set up on the A Street Promenade in front of the courthouse, and anyone who wants to play can join.

-On the most recent night, two 16-year-olds — Hudson and Jupiter — were playing against each other, with one jokingly accusing the other of cheating.
+On the most recent night, two 16-year-olds — Hudson and Jupiter — were playing against each other.

 Chess Club has become a weekly tradition for them, and they attend before their youth group meets at a nearby church.
 Neither had a particular interest in chess, but they stumbled across the event one night by chance.